 Minimum borrower requirements

-First Midwest Bank follows the conforming underwriting standards for Fannie Mae and Freddie Mac loans as well as for financing backed by the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA).
-These guidelines allow financing with as little as zero percent down for VA financing, 3 percent for Fannie Mae and Freddie Mac financing and 3.5 percent for FHA-backed mortgages.
+First Midwest Bank follows the conforming underwriting standards for Fannie Mae and Freddie Mac loans as well as for financing backed by the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA).
+These guidelines allow financing with as little as zero percent down for VA or USDA financing, 3 percent for Fannie Mae and Freddie Mac financing and 3.5 percent for FHA-backed mortgages.

 Refinancing with First Midwest Bank

 First Midwest Bank offers rate-and-term and cash-out refinancing, as well as FHA and VA streamline refinancing, which you can apply for online or by contacting a loan officer.
 The bank does not display refinance rates on its website, so you’ll need to obtain a quote to make comparisons to other lenders.

 Not sure if First Midwest Bank is right for you?
 Consider these alternatives